mrrsff/ProceduralWorldGenerationUnity/README.md

-For reasons that I could not figure out (my best guess for the reason is the relation between Unity and multithreading), this project does not work in build.
-So it must be run in Unity Editor.

 You can use in-game sliders to change render distance.
 Also you can change the biome blending factor, to see effects it have on the algorithm.